Project X (1968 film): Plot

 The lead scientist, Crowther, recalls that Arnold was in cryo-suspension most of the fourteen-day period, so there is still time to immunize him and save the West.
 They do so while he is unconscious and then implant a third identity into him, one in which he is living in the future, and happily married to the beautiful Karen Summers.
 Arnold wakes up in a bright and happy new future, a married man who will be allowed by the state to have two children with his new wife.

 Involvement with Hanna-Barbera

-Animated sequences, representing certain action scenes, were used instead of regular live action photography.
+The film is notable featuring animated sequences created by Hanna-Barbera, in many case as a low-budget solution to potentially expensive visual effects shots.
 Examples include a futuristic VTOL-style jet representing the escape plane Hagen Arnold uses to escape from Sino-Asia.
 Another reuses a previous shot from the animated Jonny Quest TV series of an underwater elevator which terminates inside a submarine on the ocean floor.
 All animated and some live action sequences were further enhanced with either visual haze, wavy imagery, double exposures, reverse-negative images, monochromatic colors, and other optical effects available in the era.